 ANIMAL RELATED QUESTIONS

 If the animal you've found is obviously injured, please bring it to the Center immediately.
 If it's an orphan, please call us prior to bringing in the animal: 651-486-9453.
-Do not email us with animal admit questions, we're not able to respond as quickly as we can via phone.
+Please, for the animal's sake, d o not email of Facebook us with animal admit questions, we're not able to respond as quickly as we can via phone.

 In the event that we are closed, please do not offer the animal any food or water.
 A vet should examine the animal first to make sure it will not further harm the animal.
 Place the animal in a pet carrier or secure box with air holes.
 We recommend keeping the contained animal in your garage (except during the winter months if you have an unheated garage), away from noise, pets and humans.
 This helps reduce the stress on an already stressed animal.
 You may place half the container on a heating pad set to low (no higher) if the animal is very young or cold and wet.